 Almost all of the fundraising done at a local level relies on countless hours of effort by volunteers.
 These committed individuals reach out to their families, friends, neighbours, community leaders and local business for donations.
 It is the epitome of “grassroots” support.

 At the national level, much of the fundraising is done professionally.
 The success of this fundraising effort, and the national election campaign it supports, is critical to the future of the Conservative Party of Canada and the electoral success of Conservative candidates across the country.
 We are fortunate to have one of the most effective national fundraising “machines” in the country.
 With the support of Conservatives from across Canada, they have gone a long way to closing the gap created by the elimination of the taxpayer-funded subsidy.

 FINANCIAL ROAD TO 2019 PLAN

-In October 2017, the Conservative Fund Canada’s plan was officially formalized with National Council.
+In the fall of 2017, the Conservative Fund Canada’s plan was officially formalized with National Council.
 It put in place a plan to ask for 50% of the local campaign’s rebate from Elections Canada.
 Based on 2015 campaign finances, this would amount to more than $8 million going from local campaigns to the Conservative Fund Canada.
 For Carleton alone, it would be more than $44,000 taken out of what we have available for the next election campaign.
 It is 30% of what we spent on the last election.
 It would put the local EDA in a big hole!